TheSilvered/nest/docs/c_api/c_api-str.md

 **Description:**

-Iterates over the characters of a string.
+Iterate over the characters of a string.

 In order to start pass `-1` as `idx`, this will start from the first character.